-If you want to advertise in English print media the most sought out brand is the Times of India (BCCL).
+If you want to advertise in English print media, the most sought-after brand is the Times of India (BCCL).
 The youth in this country likes it (Page 3).
-Kids these days just don’t bother to read the main section 🙁 but then going to a circus may be more fun than reading about what is happening in the parliament.
+Kids these days don’t bother to read the main section 🙁 but then going to a circus may be more fun than reading about what is happening in the parliament.

-The big chunk of advertising pie is taken by the Print and TV in India,
+A big chunk of the advertising pie is taken by the Print and TV in India,

 - Print advertising in India grew 3.5% in 2007 over 2006

 - TV advertising in India fell 0.8% in the same period.

 - Of the total ad spending on print media in 2007, English got 48 per cent share while Hindi and other language press grabbed 52 per cent.
 On television, however, the share of spending on English channels was 20 per cent compared to 80 per cent taken up by Hindi and other Indian languages.

 In India, you have several reports, but one says by 2012, Internet ad revenue will increase to Rs 2500 crore (approx $600m).
 Not sure about Video advertising numbers in India, I think it is too early to predict.
 The scene is a bit different in the US,

 In the US, Internet ad revenue will increase from $25.5 billion in 2007 to $51.1 billion in 2012 and that revenue for Internet video advertising will jump from $.05 billion in 2007 to $3.8 billion in 2012.
 According to TNS Media Intelligence, traditional media ad spending rose a miniscule 0.6% overall in the first quarter of 2008, with anemic performances from television (1.7% increase), magazines (up 0.8%) and outdoor advertising (a 2.5% gain).
 Newspaper ad buys were down 5.2% and radio saw ad sales fell by 4.5%.
 Meanwhile, the Internet, for which TNS included only display ads, leaped ahead 8%, about $2 billion, for the quarter.